SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 > _Can the new landing page reduce bounce rate and improve user engagement compared to the existing homepage?_
 ---

-## What is the most-viewed website pages?
+## What is the most-first-viewed website pages?

 Based on session data collected prior to **June 9, 2012**, the following pages were identified as the most visited on the website: